Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Results

-The middle column shows the values of $\lr{\varepsilon_2^2(\delta d_{\perp}/d_{\perp})}$ as a function of either $\beta_3^3$ or $\cos(3\gamma)$ in several narrow centrality ranges.
-Very nice linear dependencies are observed, consistent with the now familiar parameterization Eq.~\eqref{eq:17}.
+The middle column shows the values of $\lr{\varepsilon_2^2(\delta d_{\perp}/d_{\perp})}$ as a function of either $\beta_2^3$ or $\cos(3\gamma)$ in several narrow centrality ranges.
+A linear dependence is observed, consistent with the now familiar parametetrization Eq.~\eqref{eq:17}.
 The right panels show the centrality dependencies of $b'$ and $c'$ for various cases.
 The results are similar between U+U and Zr+Zr collisions and between nucleon Glauber and quark Glauber models.
-Both $b'$ and $c'$ are positive over the full centrality range, but the values of $c'$ are much larger than $b'$ in the 0--10\% central collisions, and are smaller than $b'$ in mid-central and peripheral collisions.
-The strong sensitivity to $\gamma$ suggests that $\lr{\varepsilon_2^2(\delta d_{\perp}/d_{\perp})}$ is a very promising probe of the triaxiality.
-Since $c'\gg b'$ in the UCC region, a clear sign change is observed from prolate to oblate deformation even in smaller Zr+Zr for $\beta_2=0.28$ (see Fig.~\ref{fig:app4}).
-This implies that the sensitivity of $\lr{\varepsilon_2^2(\delta d_{\perp}/d_{\perp})}$ to $\gamma$ is stronger than $\lr{(\delta d_{\perp}/d_{\perp})^3}$, even though they are clearly complementary.

-Given the importance of this observable, we also investigated the influence of $\beta_3$ and $\beta_4$ (see in Fig.~\ref{fig:app6} in Appendix~\ref{sec:app2}).
+Both $b'$ and $c'$ are negative over the full centrality range.
+But the magnitude of $c'$ is much larger than $b'$ in the 0\%--10\% central collisions, and is smaller than $b'$ in the mid-central and peripheral collisions.
+The sensitivity of $\lr{\varepsilon_2^2(\delta d_{\perp}/d_{\perp})}$ to $\gamma$ is stronger than $\lr{(\delta d_{\perp}/d_{\perp})^3}$, even though they are clearly complementary~\footnote{Given the importance of this observable, I also investigated the influence of $\beta_3$ and $\beta_4$ (see Fig.~\ref{fig:app6} in Appendix~\ref{sec:app2}).
 The influence is negligible in the UCC region.
-But we found the $\beta_3$ enhances the value of $\lr{\varepsilon_2^2(\delta d_{\perp}/d_{\perp})}$ in central collisions upto 15\% centrality.
-In the peripheral region, both $\beta_3$ and $\beta_4$ reduces the signal, the relative change is less than 30\% as long as $\beta_3,\beta_4<0.2$.
-The dependences are found to be linear functions of $\beta_3^2$ and $\beta_4^2$.
+But one finds that $\beta_3$ enhances the value of $\lr{\varepsilon_2^2(\delta d_{\perp}/d_{\perp})}$ in central collisions.
+In the peripheral region, both $\beta_3$ and $\beta_4$ reduce the signal, the relative change is less than 30\% as long as $\beta_3,\beta_4<0.2$.}